apache/cordova-docs/docs/en/edge/guide/getting-started/ios/index.md

   **Wait for deviceReady Event**

-  When loading a page, Cordova’s deviceReady event must fire before you can access any of the platform features via the Cordova JavaScript APIs.
+  When loading a page, Cordova’s `deviceReady` event must fire before you can access any of the platform features via the Cordova JavaScript APIs.
 Within the sample application this is set up within the app object found within the js/index.js file.
-The app.initialze() call at the bottom of the index.html file (visible in the previous code example) sets in motion the binding of events to receive and respond to the deviceReady event.
+The app.initialze() call at the bottom of the `index.html` file (visible in the previous code example) sets in motion the binding of events to receive and respond to the `deviceReady` event.

-  Another common method of initializing a page is to add an event listener for the deviceReady event within the handler for the body onload event as shown in the code snippet below:
+  Another common way to initialize a page is to add a `deviceReady` event listener from the body's `onload` event handler as shown below:

       <head>
         <script type="text/javascript" src="cordova-x.x.x.js"></script>